Morocco Travel Tips For The Independent Woman

 Many other forces are at work trying to raise the bar for women and girls.
 In Marrakech, for example, the UN is working hard to educate people about sexual harassment by training bus drivers, city officials and others to watch for and combat inappropriate behavior in public spaces.

 Despite the good intentions, harassment happens often, as do sexually explicit comments and lewd hissing.
 You’ll need a thick skin; ignore the comments and keep walking, and if you find avoiding eye contact difficult, slide on a pair of sunglasses, at least during the day.
-Remember, stereotypes are common, so be aware of those that surround western women.

 Of course there are reports of women being physically harassed and assaulted, but I’d like to put Morocco travel safety into perspective.
-Women are also harassed and attacked in Paris, Rome and Montreal, but according to the World Population Review, Morocco has a murder rate of 1.24 per 100,000 population, a rate similar to that of Germany.
-The US, on the other hand, has more than four times that, at 5.35 murders per 100,000 inhabitants.
+Women are also harassed and attacked in Paris, Rome and Montreal, but according to 2022 statistics (the latest available) in the World Population Review, rape is far less frequent in Morocco (2.4 rapes per 100,000 population) than in the US (a whopping 41.77 per 100,000).

 So while you can never guarantee anything, the safety of travel to Morocco is backed by its figures.
+Sadly, though, there’s little escaping the low-level attention many women are subjected to.
+Usually benign, this is still disconcerting.

 Moroccan henna tattoo